danielsaidi/website_danielsaidi/_posts/2019/2019-03-28-swift-extension-constraints.md

 }
 ```

 By adding a `Shakeable` protocol as above, we can constrain the shake extensions to only apply to `UIView`s that implement `Shakeable`.
-This gives you total control over where the extension is applicable and avoids bloating all views in your application with this functionality.
+This gives you total control over where the extension can be used.